K

 know the country súxʷlaʔxʷ

-- suxʷɬtn̓ iʔ sl̓ax̌ts I know his friend (Cv)
+- suxʷɬtn̓ iʔ slax̌ts.
+I know her/his friend.
+(Cv)

-know / know a person, recognize somebody / recognize someone suxʷm̓
+know, know a person, recognize somebody, recognize someone suxʷm̓

 know somebody, recognize someone, know about someone suxʷst